Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Results

 \subsubsection{Number of rainy days}

-Tables~\ref{tab:mean_errors_zm} and \ref{tab:mean_errors_gh} show the overall MEs on number of rainy days by SRE and BC method across all stations in Zambia and Ghana, respectively.
-All uncorrected SREs overestimated the annual number of rainy days (positive MEs) in both countries.
-In Zambia, ENACTS had the lowest bias ($+9.224$ days), followed by CHIRPS ($+13.931$ days), while the remaining SREs exhibited substantial overestimates, ranging from over 22 to 55 days, as shown in Table~\ref{tab:mean_errors_zm}.
-QM ended up with underestimates between 1 to 6 days for some SREs.
-The cause of this was largely due to the application of a slightly higher rain day threshold (estimated from the training period) to the test period (Figure~S16 in supplementary material).
+The overall mean errors (MEs) for the number of rainy days by SRE and BC method across all stations are presented for Zambia and Ghana in Tables~\ref{tab:mean_errors_zm} and \ref{tab:mean_errors_gh}, respectively.
+In both countries, all uncorrected SREs overestimated the annual count of rainy days, resulting in positive MEs.
+In Zambia, ENACTS had the lowest bias ($+6.460$ days), followed by CHIRPS ($+11.558$ days).
+The remaining SREs exhibited more substantial overestimates, with MEs ranging from over 18 to 55 days (Table~\ref{tab:mean_errors_zm}).

-LOCI, LOCI-GPR, QM, and QM-GPR all significantly reduced these biases.
-SVR and GPR did not substantially change the number of rainy days across the SREs, which is tied to the fact the that they do not specifically adjust the number of rainy days.
+As anticipated, the QM and LOCI methods exhibited superiority in reducing these biases, with LOCI showing a better performance.
+SVR and GPR, also reduced the mean error, with SVR demonstrating superior performance to GPR.

-In Ghana, the overestimation by the uncorrected SREs was more pronounced.
-The SREs with the largest biases were ERA5 ($+134.111$ days) and AGERA5 ($+122.246$ days), while CHIRPS had the smallest overestimation ($+23.527$ days), see Table~\ref{tab:mean_errors_gh}.
-However, they tended to underestimate the rainy days up to 10 days, due to a slightly higher rain day threshold from the training period applied to the test period that should have lesser threshold (Figure~S15 in Supplementary Material).
-As expected, SVR and GPR only slightly reduced the MEs across all SREs.
+The overestimation by uncorrected SREs was more pronounced in Ghana.
+As shown in Table~\ref{tab:mean_errors_gh}, the SREs with the largest biases were ERA5 ($+140.432$ days) and AGERA5 ($+130.132$ days), whereas CHIRPS exhibited the smallest overestimation ($+23.005$ days).
+Both QM and LOCI drastically reduced this bias.
+In comparison, SVR and GPR showed less improvement.

-At station level, the performance of the uncorrected SREs exhibited a north-south gradient in Ghana.
-Apart from CHIRPS and TAMSAT, the SREs showed a higher overestimation of the number of rainy days in the southern parts of the country (Forest and Coastal Zones) as compared to northern stations (Savannah zone).
-For these SREs, LOCI, LOCI-GPR, QM, and QM-GPR reduced the biases, aligning closely with the observed number of rainy days across all stations, while SVR and GPR did not show any substantial changes, as expected.
+The performance of uncorrected SREs at the station level displayed a north-south gradient across Ghana.
+With the exceptions of CHIRPS and TAMSAT, the SREs demonstrated a greater overestimation of rainy days in the southern Forest and Coastal Zones compared to the northern Savannah zone.
+For these SREs, both LOCI and QM successfully reduced the biases, bringing the estimated values into close alignment with the observed number of rainy days across all stations.
+The SVR and GPR methods also reduced this bias, with SVR outperforming GPR.